 All surgeons, medical staff in A&E, Urology, Obs & Gynae require clearance to practice exposure prone procedures (EPP).
 Midwives, theatre scrub nurses, ODPs, dental nurses and A&E nurses require clearance to practice exposure prone procedures.
 This does not apply to healthcare assistants and allied health professionals.
 New guidance allows those infected with HIV to perform EPP under certain circumstances. has worked in an EPP role previously and/or has documentation showing negative results to these diseases, this should be identified on the OHD1 form and evidence attached.
-V Ability to undertake general physically demanding work including regularly moving/handling patients, lifting or moving loads >5kg, frequent walking (or running in an emergency) or prolonged standing.
+Ability to undertake general physically demanding work including regularly moving/handling patients, lifting or moving loads &gt;5kg, frequent walking (or running in an emergency) or prolonged standing.
 This job may require regular pushing, pulling, lifting and carrying of heavy loads such as patients, trolleys, equipment and materials or wearing a lead apron, travelling across the hospital.
 Musculoskeletal problems (back, neck, arms, shoulders, joints etc).
 Conditions that cause fatigue.
 Most musculoskeletal problems are minor and resolve with treatment.
 Some chronic problems may require adjustments if mobility, strength, grip or flexibility is impaired.
 Patient moving and handling equipment should be available in all clinical areas.
 Adjustments to the workplace, equipment and work practices are possible.
 Support is available if necessary from the staff physiotherapy service, back care advisor and the health and safety team.
-Manual handling risk assessment and workstation assessment on commencement are recommended where appropriate. √ Resilience to workplace pressures including working to deadlines or in stressful environments.
+Manual handling risk assessment and workstation assessment on commencement are Resilience to workplace pressures including working to deadlines or in stressful environments.
+Working in the health service can be busy and pressurised at times and work in patient areas can be distressing due to patients with serious illness or death.
+Starting a new job can add additional pressures.
 Mental health problems, including anxiety or panic disorders, depression, bipolar affective disorders, schizophrenia.
-Some medications used to treat these conditions may cause side effects Support is available, where necessary, through the Health & Wellbeing Service, for example counselling, resilience training.
-Working in the health service can be busy and pressurised at times and work in patient areas can be distressing due to patients with serious illness such as sedation, tiredness or reduced concentration.
+Some medications used to treat these conditions may cause side effects such as sedation, tiredness or reduced concentration.
+Other conditions that may be affected by stress recommended where appropriate.
+Support is available, where necessary, through the Health & Wellbeing Service, for example counselling, resilience training.
 A stress risk assessment on commencement of duties will usually be advised.
-The Trust has a stress management policy and process that can or death.
-Starting a new job can add additional Other conditions that may be affected by stress help minimise the effect of workplace stress.
+The Trust has a stress management policy and process that can help minimise the effect of workplace stress.